isabel-ronan/reviewNursingHomeAI/README.md

 # Towards Artificially Intelligent Nursing Homes: A Scoping Review of Palliative Interventions

 This repository houses all code for the paper, 'Towards Artificially Intelligent Nursing Homes: A Scoping Review of Palliative Interventions.'
-The most recent version of the paper can be found in this repository under the 'article' folder.

 ## A Couple of Key Points